csdms-contrib/topotoolbox/readme.md

         addpath C:\path\to\wherever\you\installed\this\TopoToolbox-2\tools_and_more
         addpath C:\path\to\wherever\you\installed\this\TopoToolbox-2\topoapp

-You may than either look at the user's guide to get an idea of how the toolbox works or you may run some of the many examples in the help block of each function (help function).
+You may then either look at the user's guide to get an idea of how the toolbox works or you may run some of the many examples in the help block of each function (help function).